cychomatica/FreeDave/README.md

 ## Inference & Evaluations

-After downloading the data, take [TraDo](https://github.com/Gen-Verse/dLLM-RL) models as an example.
+After downloading the data, take the [TraDo](https://github.com/Gen-Verse/dLLM-RL) models as an example.
 You can set the configurations in `configs/trado_eval.yaml` (see instructions and details in `./configs`) and run the following commands to perform inference with different sampling strategies.

 ```bash
 python -m eval.trado_eval config=configs/trado_eval.yaml
 # see details in ./configs
 ```

-Use `trado_eval.yaml` for TraDo models' inference, `sdar_eval.yaml` for SDAR, `dream_eval.yaml` for Dream and Diffu-Coder, and `llada_eval.yaml` for LLaDA and MMaDA.
+Use `configs/trado_eval.yaml` for TraDo models' inference, `configs/sdar_eval.yaml` for SDAR, `configs/dream_eval.yaml` for Dream, and `configs/llada_eval.yaml` for LLaDA.
+A example script `run_exp.sh` is also provided for reference.

 <!-- Instructions on how to set the configurations are provided in the corresponding configuration files.   -->

 <!-- We support both general tasks and coding tasks (including automated execution of code) in evaluation.   -->

 Now only math tasks are supported.
 Support on coding tasks is in progress.

 There are two main sampling methods you can choose:

 - **Static Sampling:** unmask fixed number of tokens each time
 - **Dynamic Sampling:** unmask tokens based on a chosen threshold, faster than static

-To have a look how diffusion language models sample, open `./sample/trace.viewer.html` in your browser, or generate trajectory by your self with `./sample/get_trace_viewer.py`.

-You can also perform inference across multiple nodes using `multinode_eval.py` with the same configuration files, with only minor modifications as instructed in the configuration files.
-In multi-node setup, the first node controls the others.
-You can run
-`python multinode_eval.py config=configs/dream_multinode_eval.yaml` on the first node to eval, or submit the following as the entry command for a job:

-## 📖 Citation
+## Citation

 ```
 @article{wang2025trado,